 The 850 people who search Google for free email marketing software every month aren’t looking for a post talking them out of using free email marketing software.
 They’re looking for a list of free email marketing software providers.

-Because I searched for the term, and every single result on page one is a list of free email marketing software providers.
+I know because I searched for the term, and nine out of the ten results on page one — with the exception of one outlier Mailchimp homepage result — are lists of free email marketing software providers.

 So while you might not know what question someone is asking when you look at a single keyword in isolation, Google almost certainly does.
 And you can find out exactly what that question is by asking Google yourself.

 Let’s go back to the scenario above: My SEO strategist has given me the keyword “free email marketing software.”
 The very first thing I should do — if my plan is to write an article that ranks for that content — is: